KuangjuX/hypercraft/README.md

 # hypercraft
 🚧 WIP 🚧 hypercraft is a VMM library written in Rust.
 If you are interested in Design & Implement about this project, please see this [discussion](https://github.com/orgs/rcore-os/discussions/13).
-Currently, hypercraft relies heavily on the arceos crate, reusing multiple crates and modules from arceos for development.
+Currently, hypercraft relies heavily on the [Arceos](https://github.com/rcore-os/arceos) crate, reusing multiple crates and modules from arceos for development.

 ## Build & Run
 ```